Gareth Perry

 About Me

-My academic journey in solar-terrestrial physics started in 2007 when I began my graduate studies at the University of Saskatchewan (having graduated the previous spring from the University of the Fraser Valley).
-After receiving my MSc in 2010 I was eager for more research and remained at Saskatchewan until I received my PhD in 2015.
-Then I joined the Enhanced Polar Outflow Probe (e-POP) science team at the University of Calgary until 2019 when I joined NJIT.
-Since joining NJIT, I have been fortunate enough to work daily with world-class scientists and some very bright and students.
+My academic journey in solar-terrestrial physics began in 2007 at the University of Saskatchewan, following my graduation from the University of the Fraser Valley.
+After earning my MSc in 2010, I continued my research at Saskatchewan, ultimately receiving my PhD in 2015.
+I then moved to the University of Calgary to work with the Enhanced Polar Outflow Probe (e-POP) science team.
+Since joining NJIT in 2019, I have had the privilege of collaborating daily with world-class scientists and exceptionally bright students.

 Education